Wanxuezhu666/Cropland_mask_impacts_data_processing/README.md

 The crop relative yield anomalies were extracted using **_04_Extract_yield_anomaly.py_**
 $RYA_i = AY_i/EY_i - 1$
-Where RYA is crop relative yield anomaly; AY and EY are reported actual yield and expected yield, respectively; i is the year I.
+Where RYA is crop relative yield anomaly; $AY_i$ and $EY_i$ are reported actual yield and expected yield of crops in the year i, respectively.

-## 3.
+## 3. Preprocess and download remote sensing and reanalyzed products from the GEE platform
+The following datasets were used in this study using the Google Earth Engine Platform:
+African administration boundary is from the LSIB 2017 data (https://developers.google.com/earth-engine/datasets/catalog/USDOS_LSIB_SIMPLE_2017, last accessed 12 March 2024);
+MODIS LST data is obtained from the Google Earth Engine Platform: https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD11A2 (last accessed 12 March 2024);
+MODIS ET data is obtained from the Google Earth Engine Platform: https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD16A2 (last accessed 12 March 2024);
+GPM v6 data is obtained from the Google Earth Engine Platform: https://developers.google.com/earth-engine/datasets/catalog/NASA_GPM_L3_IMERG_MONTHLY_V06 (last accessed 12 March 2024);
+ERA5-Land data is obtained from the Google Earth Engine Platform: https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_MONTHLY_AGGR  (last accessed 12 March 2024);